-The expedition starts at Carmacks, named after George Carmack, an American prospector and one of the co-discoverers of Klondike gold.
-Carmacks and the surrounding region are the traditional territory of the Little Salmon/Carmacks First Nation.
-By the turn of the century, the town was an important overnight stop on the trail to Dawson and a fuel stop for sternwheelers.
+The expedition starts at Carmacks, named after George Carmack, an American prospector and one of the co-discoverers (along with Skookum Jim and his two nephews, Dawson Charlie and Patsy Henderson) of Klondike gold.
+Carmacks and the surrounding region are the Traditional Territory of the Little Salmon/Carmacks First Nation.
+By the turn of the 20th Century, the town was an important overnight stop on the trail to Dawson and a fuel stop for sternwheelers.
 A telegraph line went through to Dawson in 1899 and today the community visitor information centre is housed in the old telegraph station.
 A walking tour guide from the centre lists the historical buildings in Carmacks, many visible from the waterfront boardwalk.

 Long ago, the Northern Tutchone established fish camps here and traded with Tagish, Tlingit and Southern Tutchone people.
-The Tagé Cho Hudän Interpretive Centre features Northern Tutchone culture, including bone and stone tools and a moose skin boat.
+The Tagé Cho Hudän Interpretive Centre features Northern Tutchone culture, including one-of-a-kind items made by past and present local Elders.

 Next is Stewart Crossing, the start of the Silver Trail.
 From here head to Dawson, the heart of the Klondike Gold Rush, and the first city in Western Canada to have electric street lights and an opera house.

 The spirit of ’98 brought gold seekers, entrepreneurs, dance hall girls, poets and schemers, collectively nicknamed “stampeders”, to the Klondike.
-Check with the VIC for walking tours that reveal amazing tales.
+Check with the Visitor Information Centre for walking tours that reveal amazing tales.

-Klondike dreams are reinvented every year as travelers and locals relive the excitement of adventures made in this legendary land.
+Klondike dreams are reinvented every year as travellers and locals experience the excitement of adventures made in this legendary land.